jramsgz/pico-w-home-assistant/README.md

 # Raspberry Pi Pico W MQTT devices for HomeAssistant

+Note: This is a work in progress.
+A documentation for the library will be added soon after I finish the first version of the library.

 This is a collection of devices for HomeAssistant that use the Raspberry Pi Pico W to monitor and control things around the house.

 ## Devices